magecloudkit/magecloudkit/modules/ci/jenkins-server/README.md

 # Jenkins Server

-This folder contains a Terraform module to deploy a single instance Jenkins server inside an AWS Autoscaling group.
+This folder contains a Terraform module to deploy a single instance Jenkins server inside an AWS Auto Scaling Group.
-It attaches an EBS volume and uses Route 53 for DNS.
+It attaches an EBS volume and uses an ALB load balancer for health checks.
+The new instances will automatically reattach the same EBS volume in the event of a failure.
 It requires an AMI that has Jenkins installed, ideally created using the `jenkins-ami` module.

 ## Usage